-Kate also carried a coordinating blue suede clutch bag, known as the Muse from Russell and Bromley.
+Kate also carried a coordinating blue suede clutch bag.
+It’s the Muse bag by Stuart Weitzman.

 Finally, Kate wore a small poppy pin on her coat.

 The poppy pin is the symbol of New Zealand WW100.
 The symbol is derived from the Flanders poppy, and was designed to be “sign of war remembrance the world over”.
 The symbol is used by those organising projects and activities to mark the centenary anniversary of First World War.
-On the WW100 website, the organisation write that the pin was a gift to the royals:
+On the WW100 website, the organisation writes that the pin was a gift to the Royals:

 Many New Zealanders and viewers around the world will have seen the Duke and Duchess of Cambridge, and other people at today’s royal visit to Blenheim, wearing a small red poppy pin on their lapels.